EXCLUSIVE-Iraq's $27 bln TotalEnergies deal stuck over contract wrangling

 Besides Ratawi, the deal with TotalEnergies consists of a 1 GW solar power plant, a 600 million cubic feet a day gas processing facility, and a $3 billion sea water supply project key to boosting Iraq’s southern oil production.

-(Reporting by Rowena Edwards and Dmitry Zhdannikov in London, the Baghdad newsroom, and Aref Mohammed in Basra; editing by Elaine Hardcastle)
+(Reporting by Rowena Edwards and Dmitry Zhdannikov in London, the Baghdad newsroom, and Aref Mohammed in Basra Editing by Elaine Hardcastle and Matthew Lewis)

 ((Rowena.Edwards@thomsonreuters.com;))